-Everything you need to know about how to make traditional cabbage kimchi!
+Everything you need to know about how to make kimchi!
 With this small batch recipe, you’ll find it not that difficult to make good authentic kimchi at home.

 What is kimchi?

 Kimchi (김치) is a collective term for vegetable dishes that have been salted, seasoned, and fermented.
-The history of kimchi goes back to ancient times.
+The its history goes back to ancient times.
 Originated from pickled vegetables, there are now hundreds of kimchi varieties in Korea.
-You can find some of the most common kimchi recipes in my 15 easy kimchi recipes.
+You can find some of the most common ones in my 15 easy kimchi recipes.

 Over the last decade or so, Korean kimchi has gained a global recognition as a healthy probiotic food.
-Kimchi is a good source of useful lactic acid bacteria, has excellent anti-oxidation and anti-cancer effects, and helps prevent aging.
+It’s a good source of useful lactic acid bacteria, has excellent anti-oxidation and anti-cancer effects, and helps prevent aging.

 In late fall, Korean households make this type of kimchi in large quantity for their kimjang (or gimajang, 김장), an annual kimchi making event in preparation for cold months.
-I grew up watching my mother make kimchi using over 100 cabbages with her friends in the neighborhood who rotated their kimjang schedules to help each other.
+I grew up watching my mother do her kimjang using over 100 cabbages with her friends in the neighborhood who rotated their schedules to help each other.

 Buying napa cabbage

-For this pogi kimchi, it’s best to use a medium to large cabbage that weighs around 5 to 5-1/2 pounds with some light green outer leaves.
+For this recipe, it’s best to use a medium to large cabbage that weighs around 5 to 5-1/2 pounds with some light green outer leaves.
 When cut, a good cabbage has a nicely straight white part that’s not too thick as well as bright yellow inner leaves.

 Korean coarse sea salt (cheonilyeom, 천일염) is the best to salt the vegetables to make kimchi.
 It’s natural salt with a coarse texture that’s minimally processed.
 Commonly referred to as gulgeun-sogeum (굵은소금), meaning coarse or thick salt, this salt tastes good without bitterness, so it helps develop flavors in fermented foods.